En-Query/EncryptedQuery/RUNNING.md

 **Hadoop**: `http://hadoop.apache.org/`

 ## Building the Application
-To build the Encrypted Query application download and unpack the project from github
+To build the Encrypted Query application download and unpack the project from Github

 Use the build command: `mvn clean install -P native-libs`